Turtle Swollen Eyes? Try These Home Remedies!

 Why is My Turtle Rubbing His Eyes?

-Rubbing eyes usually indicates that something is irritating the turtle’s eyes.
-It can be anything, from an eye infection to an irregularity in the surrounding.
+Rubbing the turtle’s eyes usually indicates that something is irritating them.
+This could be anything, from an eye infection to an irregularity in the surroundings.

 The possible causes why your turtle rubs its eyes are,